function03-labs/WalletLabels/README.md

 ## Running the apps

-Saas UI Pro comes with 3 example apps, Next.js, Electron and Vite.
+Saas UI Pro comes with 2 example apps, Next.js, Electron.

-You can start the apps from their subfolder, or from the project root using one of these commands:
+You can start the apps from their subfolder in `apps/`, or from the project root using one of these commands:

 ```
 yarn dev:nextjs

 yarn dev:electron

-yarn dev:vite
 ```

 ### Authentication